cspetterson/personal/_posts/2024-07-08-installing-tailwindcss.md

 category: articles
 tags: technical

-title: "Installing TailwindCSS"
+title: "Install TailwindCSS with Ruby on Rails"
 ---

-I followed the steps on the Tailwind website to [Install Tailwind CSS with Ruby on Rails](https://tailwindcss.com/docs/guides/ruby-on-rails)
+I followed the steps on the Tailwind website to [Install TailwindCSS with Ruby on Rails](https://tailwindcss.com/docs/guides/ruby-on-rails)

 When I ran `bin/dev`, I had an issue with `foreman`...